For years, the senior housing industry has been preparing to handle the needs and expectations of the aging boomer population.

 The fact is, most of your target groups—adult children of seniors and seniors themselves—are using the Internet to find local senior living options.
 So if your community isn’t turning up at the top of search results for your area and services, you’re likely losing potential customers to communities that are.

 Fortunately, online behavior leaves a substantial data trail.
-Recently, we attended the Argentum 2017 Senior Living Executive Conference, which provided extensive insight into recent trends within the industry.
-Below are 6 significant senior living search trends to keep in mind as your plan for next year.
+Below are 5 significant senior living search trends to keep in mind as your plan throughout the year.

 1. Senior living searches are increasing